dward2/BME547/Resources/Databases/mlab.md

 # Provision Free MongoDB Database on mongoDB.com

-MongoDB Atlas (previously mlab.com) is an online service that lets you quickly spin up a MongoDB database on a virtual machine that they own.
+MongoDB Atlas is an online service that lets you quickly spin up a MongoDB database on a virtual machine that they own.
 Once you've spun up a database instance on their virtual machine, you can connect to and interact with it using database connection URL, as discussed in class.
 Remember that a database